f4exb/sdrangel/plugins/samplesource/limesdrinput/readme.md

 <h2>Introduction</h2>

 This input sample source plugin gets its samples from a [LimeSDR device](https://myriadrf.org/projects/limesdr/).
-LimeSDR support in SDRangel is for Linux only and experimental.
+LimeSDR plugins are not included in the Win32 binary distribution.

-&#9888; LimeSuite library itself is unstable or made unstable in this plugin due to lack of documentation.
-This plugin is provided as a minimal support and further development is suspended until proper support for LimeSDR is available.
+&#9888; LimeSuite library is difficult to implement due to the lack of documentation.
+The plugins should work normally when running as single instances.
+Support of both Rx and/or both Rx running concurrently is experimental.

 LimeSDR is a 2x2 MIMO device so it has two receiving channels that can run concurrently.
 To activate the second channel when the first is already active just open a new source tab in the main window (Devices -> Add source device) and select the same LimeSDR device.